 In a few quick and easy steps, Shane has created a report, used a trigger to define a condition for publishing, scheduled the report, and distributed it via email.
 And he’s done all this using a single platform for analytics and report distribution.
 That means all content can be used (and re-used) for both purposes.

 Report bursting is a critical aspect of enterprise reporting, where reports containing personalized content are generated from a single report template.
-The report can then be distributed to recipients based on report content.
+The report can then be distributed to recipients based on the report content.
 Most BI tools providing live interactive analytics do not offer report bursting.
 This forces companies to implement a completely different solution.
 And even amongst those that do incorporate report bursting capabilities, the use of dynamic data can be difficult or impossible.

 Pyramid’s highly flexible Publish tool is used to create dynamic and flexible report templates that can deliver specific report content to specific users with different data, messages, and formats.
 Importantly, it’s just one of the modules in Pyramid and works symbiotically and synergistically with the rest of the interactive analytic components.
 In this way, Pyramid delivers live, interactive analytics and enterprise reporting in a single, cohesive platform.